sschepanski/data-science-portfolio/Heart_attack_prediction/README.md

 ## **Analysis Steps**

-1. **Data Exploration:** Understand the dataset's structure, examine feature distributions, and identify patterns.
+1. **Data Exploration:** Understanding the dataset's structure, exploring its intricacies, and examining the distribution of variables.

-2. **Data Preprocessing:** Clean the data, handle missing values, and prepare it for modeling.
+2. **Data Preprocessing:** Rigorous cleaning procedures, addressing missing values, and preparing the data for subsequent modeling stages.

-3. **Exploratory Data Analysis (EDA):** Visualize relationships between variables and extract meaningful insights.
+3. **Exploratory Data Analysis (EDA):** Visualizing relationships between variables and extracting meaningful patterns to gain insights.

-4. **Feature Selection:** Identify key features for predictive modeling.
+4. **Feature Selection:** Identifying and selecting the most relevant features crucial for our predictive task.

-5. **Model Selection and Training:** Choose suitable machine learning algorithms and train models for heart attack prediction.
+5. **Model Selection and Training:** Choosing suitable machine learning algorithms tailored to our classification objective, and training and refining the selected models to optimize performance.

-6. **Model Evaluation:** Evaluate model performance using various metrics.
+6. **Model Evaluation:** Thoroughly assessing the efficacy of the models using diverse evaluation metrics.
+7. **Feature Importance:** Analyzing the importance of features in the predictive model to understand which variables contribute significantly to the heart attack prediction.

-7. **Conclusion:** Summarize findings and assess the effectiveness of the predictive model.
+8. **Conclusion:** A concise summary encapsulating our findings and an evaluation of the predictive model's effectiveness.

 ## **Getting Started**